data-mechanics/course-2016-fal-proj/jas91_smaf91/README.md

 ## 2.c

+The following transformations must be executed in order.

 #### Transformation 1

 The first transformation has the objective to standarize the geographic information of the datasets.
 The GeoJSON format was used in the following way: